 The jewel in the museum's crown is sections of the early 12th century illustrated "Tale of Genji," the oldest extant novel in the world.
 As one of the earliest surviving depictions of this epic tale, the scrolls are not on permanent display but are exhibited for one week in November.

-In addition to the astonishing literary work "The Tale of Genji," there are a further nine other designated National Treasures and many more highly important works for you to discover.
+Including the astonishing literary work "The Tale of Genji," there are 10 designated National Treasures and many more highly important works for you to discover.

 Among the collection, you can see more than 12,000 items including swords, armor, Noh costumes, and lacquer.
 Handed down through the Tokugawa clan, the museum is uniquely blessed with an incredible wealth of historical information.